 Belgrade also has a number of museums that can be interesting: The Tito Museum gives an in-depth look at Serbia’s and Yugoslavia’s history and was a personal favourite of mine.
 The Nikola Tesla Museum can also be interesting as it gives a small glimpse into his life and inventions, however, I did find the museum to be slightly underwhelming.

-While a walking tour is a good starting-off point, Belgrade has numerous other offerings.
+While a walking tour is a good starting-off point, there are myriad fun things to do in Belgrade.
 It is worth seeing the St. Sava Cathedral, which is the biggest Eastern Orthodox church in the world.
 Its interior was under construction when we were there, but the exterior is stunning on its own accord.
 Nearby, there are a couple of buildings that were left as-is, showing the full destruction of the ‘99 NATO bombings.
 They are a sobering sight and can give you some insight into the city’s troubled past.

 Perhaps our favourite place to visit in the city, though, is the Belgrade fortress.
 An ancient structure looming over the confluence of the Danube and Sava rivers, it is like the Central Park of Belgrade and a perfect place to spend a lazy afternoon with a picnic and a few beers.

 Another great way to really get the most out of backpacking Belgrade is to go to a football game.
 The teams Red Star and Partizan have one of the most intense rivalries in the history of the sport (think Real Madrid v FC Barcelona on steroids) and if you get the opportunity to attend a derby, don’t pass it up.
 Match tickets are affordable and accessible and it is guaranteed to be entertaining even if you’re not a soccer fan.